IIH Global - logo

-With a large number of developments recently conducted on the platform that is WordPress, there are a number of noticeable changes.
+With a large number of developments recently conducted on the platform that is WordPress, there are several noticeable changes.
 From the way that it works to the tools, it offers the users, helping the user to do far more than simply running a website.
 In fact, WordPress has grown with such power, that it now hosts 30% of the top 10 million sites live online.

 Developers can now use the platform in an exciting array of different ways.
-From front end brochure sites, blog writing to entire back-end systems with its plethora of options such as eCommerce or learning management.
+From front-end brochure sites, and blog writing to entire back-end systems with a plethora of options such as eCommerce or learning management.

 However, with the introduction of ‘Headless WordPress,’ The system takes a back seat, looking after just the content and leaving displaying it to the developer.
 This is a tool that will be greatly beneficial to a wide range of WordPress users and developers alike.